 Sole-source purchases valued at less than \$10,000 may be authorized by the end-user department.
 Sole-source purchases valued at less than \$25,000 but not less than \$10,000 may be authorized by the Purchasing Manager upon being satisfied that it is not possible to obtain competitive pricing quotations from at least three (3) vendors.
 Except as noted below, sole-source purchases valued at or greater than \$25,000 may not be made unless and until individually authorized by the Board of Mayor and Aldermen.
-Authorized sole-source purchases do not require sealed bids or proposals pursuant to public advertising.
-The criteria for evaluating sole-source purchases valued at or greater than \$10,000 are presented in Appendix B to this Purchasing Policy.
+Authorized sole-source purchases valued at or greater than \$10,000 may not be made unless and until individually authorized by the Board of Mayor and Aldermen.
+Authorized sole-source purchases valued at or greater than \$10,000 are presented in Appendix B to this Purchasing Policy.
 Sole-source purchases pertaining to circumstances under which sealed bids or proposals pursuant to public advertising are not required, as same are listed in provision D above, even if valued at or greater than \$25,000, require neither individual authorization by nor specific reporting to the Board of Mayor and Aldermen unless otherwise required to be authorized or reported pursuant to this policy.